CMU-313/fall23-nodebb-ajax/UserGuide.md

 ### Overview of New Features

+In this application, courses are the equivalent of tags in base NodeBB.
+Thus, we have reset the homepage of NodeBB to be the tags page (will now call this the courses page).

-As a user registered as an instructor (admin), he/she can create a course in the homepage of NodeBB, as well as adding students to a specific course.
-For student users, they can see what courses they are in and click and see what's in the course.
-Only instructors can create courses and add students to courses.
-Each users' username has been appended a role type.
+As a user registered as an instructor, he/she can create a course on the courses page via a new button.
+When the create course button is clicked, a modal will appear that gives the instructor the opportunity to name the course and add students to the course in the form of a comma separated list of usernames.
+When instructors visit the courses page, they will only see the courses they have created.
+When students visit the course page, they will only see the courses that they have been added to.
+Further, students do not have the option to create a course.

+When a student or instructor clicks on a course, they can make posts in it just like posting to a specific tag in base NodeBB.

+The last new feature just appends 'instructor' or 'student' to account usernames, so it is clear what role every poster has.

 ## 2. How to Use the New Features

-### Creating a New Course
+### Creating a New Course and Adding Students

 To create a new course in the system, follow these steps:

 1. Log in to your instructor account
-2. Navigate to the "Courses" section in the app.
+2. Navigate to homepage
 3. Click on "Create Course."
-4. Enter course code in the text box.
+4. Enter course name where indicated.
+5. Enter the usernames of the students in the course as a comma separated list where indicated.
-5. Click "Create Class."
+6. Click "Create Course"

-### Adding a Student to a Course
+### Seeing your Courses

-To add a student to a course, follow these steps:
+To see the courses that you are a member of, follow these steps:

-1. Log in to your instructor account.
-2. Navigate to the "Courses" section in the app.
+1. Navigate to homepage
-3. Select the course to which you want to add a student.
-4. Click on the "Add Student" button.
-5. Enter the student's username and other required information.
-6. Click "Save" to confirm.
+2. Only courses that you are a member of will be shown (for instructors only courses they created, for students only courses that they were added to)

-### See What Course the User is in
+### See What Role a Poster Is (Student or Instructor)

-To check and see what courses you are in, follow these steps:
+To see what role a poster is, follow these steps:

-1. Log in to your student account
-2. Navigate to the "Courses" section in the app.
+1. Navigate to post
+2. Look at the username of the poster; a suffix of '-student' indicates that they are a student while a suffix of '-instructor' indicates that they are an instructor

 ## 3. Automated Tests